abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

        see `Wikipedia on the Cook-Levin Theorem <https://en.wikipedia.org/wiki/Cook%27s_theorem>`_), were able to prove that
        all problems in :math:`\text{NP}` are reducible in polynomial time to the *Boolean satisfiability problem* (SAT).
-       The SAT problem is the problem of determining if the variables of a given Boolean formula can be assigned (`TRUE` or `FALSE`)
-       in such a way as to make the formula evaluate to `TRUE`.

        Proving that the SAT problem is :math:`\text{NP-Complete}` is a major achievement in the complexity theory (the proof is highly technical).